Average Bench: 76.3% (256th of 1406)

 opinion?

-1406 Processors (Compared) Thousands of user benchmarks compiled into one comparison list.
+1442 Processors (Compared) Thousands of user benchmarks compiled into one comparison list

 See how consistently different CPUs perform with varying real world conditions.
 The charts also illustrate overall performance, popularity and rank.